The Trademarks Law Review: Israel

 Unregistered well-known marks

 The Trademarks Ordinance also provides for the protection of well-known marks.
-The protection of a registered well-known mark may expand beyond goods of the same description and apply to an identical or similar mark used in respect of goods not of the same description provided that the use points towards a connection between said goods and the owner of the registered mark, and that the owner may be harmed as a result of this use.
-Unregistered well-known marks may also be protected by the Trademarks Ordinance against use of identical or misleadingly similar marks in respect of the goods for which the mark is well-known or goods of the same description.
+The protection of a registered well-known mark may expand beyond goods of the same description and apply to an identical or similar mark used in respect of goods not of the same description provided that the use points towards a connection between these goods and the owner of the registered mark, and that the owner may be harmed as a result of this use.
+Unregistered well-known marks may also be protected by the Trademarks Ordinance against use of identical or misleadingly similar marks in respect of the goods for which the mark is well known or goods of the same description.

 Company names, trade names, business names and domain names